jsxgraph/jsxgraph_website/src/projects/3rdparty/_3rdparty.section.md

 HM4mint is an online course on Mathematics for STEM students which is acknowledged at several universities ([hm4mint.nrw]((https://hm4mint.nrw)).
 HM4mint also initiated an exercise pool that offers interactive math problems.
-Using JSXGraph, it enables dynamic visualizations, and graphical exercises (https://pool.mumie.net).
+Using JSXGraph, it enables dynamic visualizations, and graphical exercises.

 [Learn more](https://pool.mumie.net)